-The company's financial position for 2019 remained stable as there were no significant developments.
-The company continues the long-term lease of its property in lerapetra to the company Greek Hypermarkets Sklavenitis S.A., which generated a revenue of 223 thousand euro for the year 2019.
-In addition, on 31.12.2019 the property was valued by certified valuators at 2.77 million euro (2,8 million on 31.12.2018) and as a result the company recorded a loss from its revaluation at a fair value of 30 thousand euro.
+The company's financial position for 2020 remained stable, despite the SARS COVID-19 pandemic.
+The company continues the long-term lease of its property in lerapetra to the company Greek Hypermarkets Sklavenitis S.A., which generated a revenue of 225 thousand euro for the year 2020.
+In addition, on 31.12.2020 the property was valued by certified valuators at 2.74 million euro (2,77 million on 31.12.2019) and as a result the company recorded a loss from its revaluation at a fair value of 32 thousand euro.